ONSdigital/dp-elasticsearch/README.md

 # dp-elasticsearch

 Elasticsearch library to create an elasticsearch client to be able to make requests to elasticsearch.
-Currently the library support elasticsearch 7.10.
+Currently the library supports elasticsearch 7.10.
 The version 7.10 uses go-elasticsearch library behind the scenes and this library can be viewed as a wrapper around go-elasticsearch library.
-Please follow readme on how to create different versions of client and how to consume these.
+Please follow readme on how to create a client and how to consume this.

 ## elasticsearch package